Hindu Dharmas

 Swamini Aaradhanananda

-This is a selection of some of the most beautiful Hindu prayers, with word meaning and explanations.
+This is a selection of some of the most common Hindu prayers, with word meaning and explanations.

 Bala Ramayana